Request An Appointment

-When the roots of your teeth are exposed due to receding gums, you are at risk for bacteria buildup on the teeth that could lead to disease as well as tooth loss.
-Because the gums are connective tissue that help attach your teeth to the bone, you could lose your teeth if that structure is lost.
+When the roots of your teeth are exposed due to receding gums, you are at risk for bacteria buildup on the teeth that could lead to disease and tooth loss.
+Because the gums are connective tissue that helps attach your teeth to the bone, you could lose your teeth if that structure is lost.
 With a gum graft, that connective tissue and support are restored, and you don’t have to worry about seeing your periodontist for dentures or implants in the future.

 It will strengthen your gums.

-If you have thin gums, as mentioned in Chapter 2, a gum graft will restore your thin and weak gums to a healthy thickness that is able to support and hold your teeth in place.
+If you have thin gums, as mentioned in Chapter 2, a gum graft will restore your thin and weak gums to a healthy thickness that can support and hold your teeth in place.
 A gum graft will also prevent future gum recession that thin gums are prone to.